How Meditation Helps Reduce the Need for Opioids for Pain Relief

 How to Use Meditation in Addiction Recovery

 Meditation is not the first line of therapy for those with a substance use disorder.
-If you are struggling with
+If you are struggling with alcohol or

 While sitting down in a quiet area and focusing inward is a good step for most people to begin to use meditation, it’s best to work with a professional who can teach you firsthand how to deeply meditate.
 As a